 Contact for questions:

 9:00 – 5:00 pm, Monday through Friday

 At least 24 of the 30 credits required for the degree must be taken at the 6000 level or above.
-As a general rule, any course taken below the 6000 level must be a CSCI course and must be eligible to be taken for graduate credit according to the course description in this Bulletin.
-Any course below the 6000 level must receive the prior written approval of the student's faculty advisor.
+As a rule, any course taken below the 6000 level must be a Computer Science (CSCI) course and must be eligible to be taken for graduate credit according to the course description in this Bulletin.
+Any course below the 6000 level must receive the prior written approval of the advisor.

 |CSCI 6212||Design and Analysis of Algorithms|